Overview of shared computer activation for Office 365 ProPlus

 If you have an Office 365 plan that includes Office 365 ProPlus, you can use shared computer activation.
 Make sure you assign each user a license for Office 365 ProPlus and that users log on to the shared computer with their own user account.

-You also can use shared computer activation to install Visio Pro for Office 365 or Project Online Desktop Client on a shared computer, if you have a subscription plan that includes those products.
+You also can use shared computer activation to install Project Online Desktop Client or Visio Online Plan 2 (previously named Visio Pro for Office 365) on a shared computer, if you have a subscription plan that includes those products.

 To enable shared computer activation when you deploy Office 365 ProPlus, you need the current version of the Office Deployment Tool, which is available for free from the Microsoft Download Center.

 The Office Deployment Tool, combined with a simple text file, is used to install Office 365 ProPlus on the shared computer, and to enable shared computer activation for that computer.
 Add the following lines when you create the text file.

 <Display Level="None" AcceptEULA="True" /> <Property Name="SharedComputerLicensing" Value="1" />